ritish-behera/ritish-behera.github.io/_portfolio/portfolio-02.md

 ---
-title: "Implemention of a 12-Hour Clock System on an FPGA Board using Verilog and Custom GDS Layout Generation of the Design"
+title: "Implemention of a 12-Hour Clock System on an FPGA Board using Verilog and GDS Layout Generation of the Design"
 excerpt: "NIT Warangal<br/><img src='/images/FPGA12hourClockGithub.jpg' style='width: 400px;'>"
 collection: portfolio
 ---